Is PrEP right for me?

-PrEP is only available to purchase with a prescription.
+However you access it, PrEP is only available to purchase with a prescription.
 Wherever you live in Australia, you can access PrEP through any doctor or sexual health centre.

 If you have access to Medicare you can use your prescription to buy PrEP from any local pharmacy in Australia.
 Any pharmacy is able to dispense PrEP, though not all might have it in stock at all times.
 It's best to contact your preferred pharmacy and check in advance as it might take a few days to order in for you.

 Whether you do or don't have access to Medicare, you can use your prescription to order PrEP from an online pharmacy, importing up to three months’ supply for your own use in any single shipment.

 To help you understand your options, the Access PrEP section provides a comprehensive guide covering all circumstances.